Potato-Rocket/Plant-Datalogger/Code/datalogger/README.md

 An extensible datalogging project based on the Raspberry Pi Pico W. Currently implements the DHT11 temperature and humidity sensor, and an analog soil moisture sensor.
 Syncs the RTC using NTP upon startup and then every 24 hours.

-Checks WiFi connection every ten seconds.
+Checks WiFi connection every hour, or before sending an NTP request.
 If disconnected, attempt reconnection.
 Note that reconnection protocol is blocking.
 If reconnection fails, the system makes repeated attempts with exponantial backoff.
 Upon a failed NTP request, the system again makes repeated attempts with exponential backoff, except during initialization.
 If the RTC or WiFi fails to initialize and connect properly during startup, the program will restart.
 The first NTP request in each sync event times out very quickly to avoid unecessary wait times resulting from dropped first packages.

 Takes sensor readings every minute.
 If the DHT11 reading is unsuccessful, it will make up to ten repeated attempts before waiting for the next reading.
 Only records soil moisture upon successful DHT11 reading.
 Each soil moisture reading is averaged from 100 readings.